-Developer: Sega Publisher: Sega Platform(s): Various
+Developer: Various Publisher: Sega Platform(s): Various Players: 4 players

 “What’s a Streets of Rage?”, you ask before we dropkick you out of a window for insubordination.
 The franchise has arguably done more for couch co-op than any other, bringing with it its eminently cheesy charm and the fact that you will be unable to put it down, even when the boss transports you right back to the beginning because he’s a cheap asshole.

-6. Basically any Lego game
+6. Lego Games

-Developer: Traveller’s Tales Publisher: WB Games Platform(s): Various
+Developer: Traveller’s Tales Publisher: WB Games Platform(s): Various Players: 4 players

 And we mean basically any.
 The Lego games are known for being easy pick up and play couch co-op games that suit any gamers for any age with tie-ins for many famous licenses to choose from.
-It could be argued that there heyday was with the Harry Potter and Star Wars games, but recent fare has also been more than worth a look.
+It could be argued that their heyday was with the Harry Potter and Star Wars games, but recent fare has also been more than worth a look.

 Titles like Lego Marvel Super Heroes and Lego The Incredibles are all going to suck up your time — Traveller’s Tales’ games have a sneaky habit of being simple yet surprisingly addictive, meaning that you will be hunting down bricks like a madman before too long.

 7. LittleBigPlanet 3

-Developer: Sumo Digital Publisher: SIE Platform(s): PS4, PS3
+Developer: Sumo Digital Publisher: SIE Platform(s): PS4, PS3 Players: 4 players

 Too many people sleep on just how expressive and creative the LittleBigPlanet series allowed you to be with its third incarnation showing the most ambition of them all, even if the developers had changed hands.
 LittleBigPlanet 3 allows you to create your own levels and challenge others to best them, long before Mario had a go.